Skip to main content

 NO THINKING!
 JUST DO IT NOW!

-The turning point was when I pulled into parking lot and got out of the car, because at that point I’d gotten past my resistance and I knew I was going to finish what I’d started.
-The hard part was driving in the direction of the dry cleaners instead of going straight home.
+The turning point was when I pulled into the parking lot and got out of the car because, at that point, I’d gotten past my resistance and knew I was going to finish what I’d started.
+The hard part was driving toward the dry cleaners instead of going straight home.

 There was this sneaky thought trying to get through:

-“You can do that tomorrow and go home right now and get something to eat.”
+“You can do that tomorrow.
+Go home right now and get something to eat.”

-After the dry cleaner experiment, I started to apply this technique to bigger things.
-I got to where I could say to myself, “In 10 minutes you’ll start writing and you’ll write for 30 minutes”.
-I would do it, even if what I wrote wasn’t that great, and even though I didn’t want to.
+After the dry cleaner experiment, I started applying this technique to bigger things.
+I got to the point where I could say to myself, “In 10 minutes, you’ll start writing, and you’ll write for 30 minutes.”
+I would do it, even if what I wrote could have been better and even though I didn’t want to.

 It’s become a habit.
 This is the key.
-I’m sure my brain is making some new neurons paths that are making things easier.
-Now it’s automatic and I can actually laugh at that voice that’s complaining.
+My brain is making new neuron paths that are making things easier.
+Now it’s automatic, and I can actually laugh at that voice that’s complaining.

 Practice mutes that voice and keeps it under your control.